-- The program has pre-defined and published regulations regarding student admission. - The new program is an integrated master program but has a very low number of ECTS allotted to the thesis project. - The progression of students is well described and monitored by faculty. - There are appropriate teaching and administrative measures in place to ensure progression. - For completing the courses, the student must score 60% or higher.
-If they score 50-59% they are given opportunity to repeat the exam. - The university adopts policies to promote the international mobility of the students of the program. - The HEI is accompanied by an appropriate diploma supplement document.
+- The program has pre-defined and published regulations regarding student admission. - The progression of students is well described and monitored by faculty. - There are appropriate teaching and administrative measures in place to ensure students' progression. - The university adopts policies to promote the international mobility of the students of the program. - The diploma is accompanied by an appropriate diploma supplement document.